What is a Pap test?

 - Cervical cancer screening should begin at age 21 years regardless of sexual history.

-- Routine cytology testing should be discontinued in women who have had a total hysterectomy for benign conditions and who have no history of
+- Routine Pap testing should be discontinued in women who have had a total hysterectomy for benign conditions, assuming they have no history of high-grade CIN.

 What happens if the Pap test results are abnormal?